 Your goals are personal but important.
 Determine whether your goals include a home, a higher degree, a lavish vacation, a comfortable retirement or something else altogether.
 Then, determine what you need to reach those goals.

 Do any of these situations apply to you?
-If you have questions about how to plan for your future or what to do with a windfall, reach out to OnPoint to schedule a meeting with a financial advisor.
+If you have questions about how to plan for your future or what to do with a windfall, reach out to schedule a meeting with a local Financial Advisor.